You must, by law, undertake all appropriate consultations.

 Consultation is a hugely important element of any significant scheme of works - all the more so in buildings listed Grade 1 or 2*.
-Schedule 2 of the Faculty Jurisdiction Rules 2015 sets out who you need to consult and in what circumstances.
+Part 4 of the Faculty Jurisdiction (Amendment) Rules 2019 sets out who should be to consulted and in what circumstances.
 You may find that you need to consult more than one body - for example, if your church was built in the 17th or 18th centuries but significantly altered in the 19th century.
-Contact details for all statutory consultees are available via our links page.
-If you're unsure about the level of consultation required in your particular case, your architect or the DAC Office can advise you further.
-The DAC Office can also, if you wish, undertake the consultation on your behalf provided that you give them all the necessary information.
+Your architect or the DAC Office can advise you further on which amenity societies you may need to consult.
+With the exception of local planning authorities, the DAC Office will usually undertake the consultation, via the online faculty system, on your behalf provided that you give them all the necessary information.

 - a Statement of Need